eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Test connection

-Run a test connection command prior creating a persisted connection to validate the connection configuration.
+Run a test connection command before creating a persisted connection to validate the connection configuration.
 This command checks the configuration and establishes a connection to the remote endpoint in order to validate the connection credentials.
 The test connection is closed afterwards and will not be persisted.
 Analog to the [createConnection](#create-connection) command, it requires a full connection configuration in the piggyback command.